MicahElie/Sym-Bot/Application/README.md

 ```
 Note that in our application, the message sent to the motors are in the form : `[motor1,motor2, motor3, servoMotor]`.
 In other words, its a message for each motor used

-## Test
-### test translate class
-This test class looks mainly at the chooseMode or jogMode method.
-It verifies if the right mode is pass to the other class, if the IMU is taken into account and if the rigth message is sent according to what was received.
-If you run this test, you should see "OK".
-At the end of this project, a modification made by another members created an error that we didn't have time to correct.
-The error code shown when you run the test should help you debug this test.

 ## AI
 [AI section click here](/Application/AI/)